 Nearly every team has tinkered with its uniform in a way to make it worse.
 The Packers, Cowboys, Raiders, Bears, and Giants are a few that come to mind with uniforms that have kept their roots and are still great.
 These are some of the most popular jerseys, too and each as a simple two-color scheme.
 Look at some of these next generation uniforms.
 Really, what is the Miami dolphin doing?
 It looks like a downward dog pose from yoga.
 Can a dolphin even flex like that?
 And Tampa Bay’s awful numbers.
 That was supposed to be an improvement.
 Who comes up with these things?
 The two-tone Jaguar helmets were plain silly.
 Does anyone get a two-tone anything?
 Weird.

 Nostalgia is king.
 Gen X wants to be a kid again.
 Millennials want something old and authentic because, well, it is real and being real is best enjoyed when everyone around you is fake.
 NFL, get with the program.
 Flashy unis might seem cool, but people remember their team in the jerseys of their youth and especially the jersey of winning seasons.
 Bring some discipline to jerseys and uniforms.
 Encourage throwbacks and bring back more of the old.
 Or better yet, just go back to the old uniforms.
 Let’s do it, like it is 1984 all over again.
 And, the one-color jerseys on Thursday night football look like some kind of sick cult-sleep over gone wrong.
 I’m not into that stuff and watch college ball on Thursdays.
-At least they don’t look like their are in pajamas.
+At least they don’t look like they are in pajamas.
 Get a real uniform.

 Advice: Celebrate the past and people’s childhood.
 Everyone wants a fairy tale.
 Be part of that.